Susan Atkins: Murder of Gary Hinman

 During the summer of 1969, Manson and his commune at Spahn's Ranch were attracting the attention of the police, who suspected them of auto thefts and were suspicious of the high number of underage runaways.
 In an attempt to raise money to move away to the desert, Manson encouraged drug dealing.
 Purportedly, a botched drug scam by Family member Charles "Tex" Watson led Manson to confront and shoot a man named Bernard "Lotsapoppa" Crowe.
 Manson believed he had killed Crowe, and he further believed Crowe was a Black Panther.
 Neither was true.
 Nonetheless, Manson feared retaliation from the Black Panthers and pressured his followers for more money.

 During this time someone suggested that Family acquaintance Gary Hinman had just inherited a large sum of money.
 Manson hoped Hinman could be persuaded to join the commune and contribute his purported new inheritance.

 Manson sent Atkins, Bobby Beausoleil, and Mary Brunner to Hinman's home on July 25, 1969.
 When Hinman said that he had not inherited any money, Beausoleil beat him severely.
 When Hinman still insisted that he had no inheritance, Manson showed up in person and swung at his head with a sword, slicing his face and severely cutting his ear.
 Manson directed Atkins and Brunner to stay behind and tend to Hinman's wounds.
 Two days later, and after a phone call from Manson, Beausoleil had Hinman sign over the registrations to his cars and then fatally stabbed him twice.
 Beausoleil left a bloody hand print on the wall along with the words "Political Piggy" reportedly placed there in hopes of implicating the Black Panthers.
 Beausoleil was arrested on August 7, 1969, when he was found asleep in one of Hinman's vehicles.
 He was still wearing the bloodstained clothing he wore during the crime.
 The murder weapon was hidden in the tire well of the car's trunk.

 Sharon Tate and LaBianca murders

 On the evening of August 8, 1969, Manson gathered Atkins, Linda Kasabian, and Patricia Krenwinkel in front of Spahn's Ranch and told them to go with Charles "Tex" Watson and do as they were told.
-In Atkins' grand jury testimony, she stated that while in the car, Watson told the group they were going to a home to get money from the people who lived there and to kill them.
-Atkins wrote "PIG" on the front door in Sharon Tate's blood.
+In Atkins's grand jury testimony, she stated that while in the car, Watson told the group they were going to a home to get money from the people who lived there and to kill them.

-The following night, August 10, 1969, Manson, Atkins, Krenwinkel, Watson, Linda Kasabian, Leslie Van Houten, and Steve "Clem" Grogan, went to the home of Leno and Rosemary LaBianca.
+On the night of August 9, 1969, Manson, Atkins, Krenwinkel, Watson, Linda Kasabian, Leslie Van Houten, and Steve "Clem" Grogan, went to the home of Leno and Rosemary LaBianca.
 Manson and Watson entered the home and tied the couple up.
 He then went back to the car and sent Krenwinkel and Van Houten inside to do as Watson said.

+Atkins wrote "PIG" on the front door in Sharon Tate's blood.